dusty-nv/jetson-voice/README.md

 is it going to be cloudy tomorrow.
 ```

+> This optimized model is then cached to disk, so the next time you run the model it will load faster.
-> **note**:  the first time you run each model, TensorRT will take a few minutes to optimize it.
-This optimized model is cached to disk for subsequent runs.
+> The first time you run each model, TensorRT will take a few minutes to optimize it.

-#### Live Microphone
+### Live Microphone

-To test the ASR on a mic, first list the audio devices in your system to get the device ID's:
+To test the ASR on a mic, first list the audio devices in your system to get the audio device ID's:

 ``` bash
 $ scripts/list_audio_devices.sh